nlhsueh/OOSE/src/uml/Readme.md

 Readme of GRadeBookApp example

 App0
+* initial implementation of Course management system
 * student, teacher, course
+* how to define a class

 App1
 * offer relation
+* understand 1-to-many relationship, how to map to java code

 App2, 2a
+* take course
-* take_course
+* understand many-to-many relationship

 App3
 * score(Course, Student, int grade)
+* understand "use" relationship

 App4
-* Generalization, add class Member
+* define a "Member" class
+* understand "Generalization" relationship

 ====